 Find a Sober Time To Say Something: While it’s important to speak up as soon as possible, you want to make sure that you and your loved one are sober.
 This will allow you both to think more clearly and make it so your friend or family member can’t use your intoxication as a justification of their own.

 Recommend a Screening: There’s a good chance your loved one won’t agree with your assessment of his substance abuse problem, especially if it’s alcohol consumption you’re concerned with.
 A screening for alcoholism with a physician will give you both an objective view of the problem.

 Get Others Involved: You’re probably not the only friend or family member who has noticed your loved one’s substance abuse has gone too far.
-Work with others who are close to him to emphasize the severity of the problem.
+Work with others who are close to the individual to emphasize the severity of the problem.

-High school and college students abusing drugs and alcohol has become somewhat of an accepted norm, if not a rite of passage, in America.
-Teenagers and young adults are among the largest groups of drug users in the nation.,,
+High school and college students abusing drugs and alcohol have become somewhat of an accepted norm, if not a rite of passage, in America.
+Teenagers and young adults are among the largest groups of drug users in the nation.